How To Bar Muscle Up For Beginners

 High Pull Ups

-If you have a set of bands you can start with the heaviest band and once you feel comfortable and your form is correct then you can start working down the band weights, if you only have one band then just work on getting a solid set of muscle ups before trying unassisted muscle ups.
+If you have a set of resistance bands you can start with the heaviest band and once you feel comfortable and your form is correct then you can start working down the bands which will increase the difficulty.

 There are a few ways to perform a muscle up, you can use a kip (swing) or perform a strict muscle up meaning that you hold the bar with a false grip.
 We will be focusing on the kipping muscle.